 - All of the APIs and libraries available to App Engine.

 - A simulated, secure sandbox environment, that emulates all of the App Engine services on your local computer.

 - Deployment tools that allow you to upload your application to the cloud and manage different versions of your application.

 The SDK manages your application locally, while the Google Cloud Platform Console manages your application in production.
-The Cloud Platform Console uses a web-based interface to create new applications, configure domain names, change which version of your application is live, examine access and error logs, and much more.
+The GCP Console uses a web-based interface to create new applications, configure domain names, change which version of your application is live, examine access and error logs, and much more.